Maolin National Scenic Area: Austronesian Wedding (March)

 The Austronesian wedding ceremony is a seasonal activity which combined with the traditional wedding of the aborigines based on the Majia Township of the Northern Pingtung, Sandimen Township, Paiwan of Wutai Township and Rukai, presented by Maolin National Scenic Area Management Office.

 Purple Crow Butterflies Watching (November to March)

+A Purple crow butterfly resting on white wildflowers.

 Every year in winter, the highlight of the Maolin National Scenic Area is the arrival of thousands and thousands of purple crow butterflies across the ocean to stay for the winter.

 Fetrip of Whispering Flowers in the Mountains (November to January)

 The Liouguei area of Kaohsiung County has the largest number of hot springs resources of all Southern Taiwan, and includes almost 40 hot spring hotels.

 Transportation

 The area is accessible by bus from Kaohsiung Main Station.